A change of class to T11 in 2016 resulted in a change of fortune for Clegg who went on to complete the sprint double at Rio 2016.

 She injured her hip in 2007. (uka.org.uk, 18 Jan 2010)

 She was named Member of the Most Excellent Order of the British Empire [MBE] in the 2017 New Year's Honours list. (bbc.com, 31 Dec 2016)

-In 2015 she lost her funding from British Athletics after that year's world championships in Doha, Qatar.
-However, she believes the decision ultimately benefited her.
+She lost her funding from British Athletics following the 2015 World Championships in Doha, Qatar, but she believes the decision ultimately benefited her.
 "I learned a lot about myself and to be honest I think it was a kick up the bum that I needed.
 I had complete control over my own programme and the people that I chose to work with.
 It was definitely the best thing that happened to me.
 I surrounded myself with people that wanted the same thing that I did." (paralympic.org, 24 May 2017)

 POST RIO BLUES

 She struggled to return to training after the 2016 Paralympic Games in Rio de Janeiro, where she had won two gold medals.
 "After Rio and reaching the pinnacle of my career and being incredibly successful and fulfilling my ultimate dream, it sadly didn't feel that great when I got home.
 About a month after Rio, I had really bad mental health issues and I kind of just felt really numb and that I didn't really have a purpose in life any more.
 Four years on to Tokyo seemed like a long way off." (bbc.co.uk, 25 Jun 2019)

 |Women's 100 m T12||Final||2011-01-25||1|

 |Women's 100 m T12||Heat 3||2012-09-01||1|